 Step 3: Treat the Symptom

 Staying with our flat tire analogy, you’ve fixed the hole in the tire.
-Now it is time to reflate.
+Now it’s time to reflate.

 - Sell your stuff for a quick payoff.
-Do you have jewelry, an extra car, R.V, furs, or a boat that is seldom used?
+Do you have jewelry, an extra car, R.V, furs, or a boat that’s seldom used?
 What things can you sell to make a quick dent in your debt and accelerate the payoff process?

-- Once your interest costs are minimized and quick payoff strategies are implemented then organize your remaining debts according to either the debt avalanche or debt snowball methods using this free calculator.
-Structure your debts using the rollover method so that as soon as the first debt is paid off then the freed-up payment amount is used to pay down the next debt even faster.
-Continue the process of paying off debts (building like a snowball) until you are completely debt free.
-It is the most cost effective and emotionally satisfying way to get out of debt.
+- Once your interest costs are minimized and quick payoff strategies are implemented, then organize your remaining debts according to either the debt avalanche or debt snowball methods using this free calculator.
+Structure your debts using the rollover method so that as soon as the first debt is paid off, the freed-up payment amount is used to pay down the next debt even faster.
+Continue the process of paying off debts (building like a snowball) until you’re completely debt free.
+It’s the most cost effective and emotionally satisfying way to get out of debt.

 - Debt Avalanche: This creates the fastest payoff by ordering your debts from highest interest rate to lowest interest rate.
-By concentrating your payments toward your most expensive debt first you lower the total interest cost and payoff the debt faster.
-The downside is if you have a large debt at a high interest rate it could feel slow to start.
+By concentrating your payments toward your most expensive debt first, you lower the total interest cost and payoff the debt faster.
+The downside is it could feel slow to start if you have a large debt at a high interest rate.

 - Debt Snowball: This is the most emotionally satisfying payoff strategy because debts are ordered from lowest balance to largest balance so you can see results faster.
 This gives greater odds of staying the course to completion because of the emotional reward of watching entire debts get wiped out rapidly.